carvalho, barcelona’s private eye

 The Good Life in Barcelona

 Carvalho has got a past.
 He was a member of the communist party during the Franco age, was betrayed by his comrades and woke up in prison.
 Later on he lived in USA and became involved with the CIA – he was a CIA agent.
-Finally he returned to Spain, to Barcelona and started his business as a private eye.
+Finally he returned to Spain, to Barcelona, and started his business as a private eye.

 He is a successful investigator, however, he’s also a man of independent means – at least partly.
-Just think of his villa in Vallvidrera, a well-established part of town.
+Just think of his inherited villa in Vallvidrera, a well-established part of town.
 His investigations not only touch the criminal background of whatever task he deals with, but also the Spanish society of all colors.
 Carvalho watches and draws conclusions.
 He experienced quite a lot of historical developments that he knows that all that glitters is not gold.

 I thought about the story of Carvalho’s role.
-It seems to be well known that Andrea Camilleri created his protagonist Salvo Montalbano, a police inspector in Sicily, after Pepe Carvalho, Manuel Vázquez Montalbán’s private eye in Barcelona because he admired the style of the Carvalho novels.
+It seems to be well known that Andrea Camilleri created his protagonist Salvo Montalbano, a police inspector in Sicily, after Pepe Carvalho, Manuel Vázquez Montalbán’s private eye in Barcelona, because he admired the style of the Carvalho novels.
 When comparing both series it is obvious that both protagonists are not only concerned with crime and criminals, but also take note of the social developments in their countries with sharp eyes.

-Carvalho has got an assistent, Biscuter, who cares for administrative duties as well as his boss’ culinary well-being. they met in prison years ago.
+Carvalho has got an assistent, Biscuter, who cares for administrative duties as well as his boss’ culinary well-being.
+They met in prison years ago.
 In the evenings Carvalho cooks with passion and likes to eat and drink with his friend and neighbor Fuster as well as with his mistress Charo, a prostitute.
 He also likes to burn his extensive library, book by book in his fireplace.

 Spread the word.
 Share this post!